shaolinmatadordeporco199ac-maker/Script-Eternal-Nights-by-Azaleia_Scripts-in-YouTube-/README.md

         Chica = Color3.fromRGB(255, 255, 0)
     }

-    local Connections = {}
+    Env.AnimatronicESPEnabled = value

-    local function ApplyESP(Model)
+    local function UpdateModel(Model)
         if not Model:IsA("Model") then return end

         local Color = Colors[Model.Name]
         if not Color then return end

         local Humanoid = Model:FindFirstChild("Humanoid", true)
+        if not Humanoid then return end

+        local Highlight = Model:FindFirstChild("AnimatronicESP")
+        local Billboard = Model:FindFirstChild("AnimatronicName")

+        if Highlight then
+            Highlight.Enabled = Env.AnimatronicESPEnabled
+        end

+        if Billboard then
+            Billboard.Enabled = Env.AnimatronicESPEnabled
+        end
+    end

+    -- Atualiza TODOS, inclusive os que estão andando for _, Object in ipairs(Workspace:GetDescendants()) do
+        if Object:IsA("Model") then
+            UpdateModel(Object)
+        end
+    end

+    -- Cria ESP somente se ainda não existir local function ApplyESP(Model)
+        if not Env.AnimatronicESPEnabled then return end
+        if not Model:IsA("Model") then return end

+        local Color = Colors[Model.Name]
+        if not Color then return end

+        local Humanoid = Model:FindFirstChild("Humanoid", true)
-        if not Humanoid or not Humanoid:IsA("Humanoid") then return end
+        if not Humanoid then return end

         local Root = Model:FindFirstChild("HumanoidRootPart", true)
             or Model:FindFirstChild("Head", true)